Request

 }

-Additionally, vox.Request have some extra fields / methods which net/http.Request dose not provides.
+Additionally, vox.Request has some extra fields/methods that net/http.Request does not provide.

-For example, vox has a JSON method to decode JSON request body to go values, with additional functionality to check the content-type header from the request.
-If the content-type header does not start with “application/json” or decode errors, this function will return an error and set the response status code to 406.
+For example, vox has a JSON method to decode a JSON request body to go values, with additional functionality to check the content-type header from the request.
+If the content-type header does not start with “application/json” or a decode error occurs, this function will return an error and set the response status code to 406.

-func PostJSONHandler(ctx *vox.Context, req *vox.Request, res *vox.Respomse) {
+func PostJSONHandler(ctx *vox.Context, req *vox.Request, res *vox.Response) {

 body := map[string]string{}